-Health informatics focuses on information systems, informatics principles, and information technology as it is applied to the continuum of healthcare delivery.
+Health informatics is a science of how health information is technically captured, transmitted and utilized.
+It focuses on information systems, informatics principles and information technology as applied to the continuum of healthcare delivery.
 It is an integrated discipline with specialty domains that include management science, management engineering principles, healthcare delivery and public health, patient safety, information science and computer technology.
-Health informatics programs demonstrate uniqueness by offering varied options for practice or research focus.
-(Source: The American Health Information Management Association)